-Ernesting Fisher's Uhl pottery collection includes top, left to rights water or wine jug, canning jar, cream and butter saving bleek and water jug.
-On the footstool is a cookie jar water lid, a minature jug and a pitcher and mug.
+Ernestiss Fisher's Uhl pottery collection includes top, left too rights water or wine jug, canning jur, cream and butter jar suit bishl and water jug.
+On the footstool is a cookie jur with lid, a minature jug and a pitcher and mug.
 Mrs. Fisher recalls in the days before paper cups the mugs were always in use for either milk, hot chocolate or beer.